aaqilniz/lb4-cache/README.md

 --redisPassword: pass redis password.
 In case not provided, the default is empty string.

 --cacheTTL: Pass ttl (in seconds) for caching.
 If not provided, the default is 60 seconds.

+--specURL: URL to open api specs.
+This is requried parameter.

 ```